andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <div class="block-quote">
-"I say that the Munch Museum sucks, both in the sense that it does not look good - but also in the sens that it sucks all light out of Bjorvika"
+"I say that the Munch Museum sucks, both in the sense that it does not look good - but also in the sense that it sucks all light out of Bjorvika"
 </div>